jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-value-of-values.md

 To convey a fact, convey its location
 ```

-So what's a fact?
+So what is a fact?
 Well, fact is a place where information is stored.
-And what's great about that is that there's a place for every piece of
+And what is great about that is that there is a place for every piece
-information.
-Facts have operations like get and set and they may have
+of information.
+Facts have operations like get and set and they may
-other operations.
+have other operations.
 Those operations control how facts can change.

-The other great thing about facts is that it's easy to convey them.
+The other great thing about facts is that it is easy to convey them.
 To convey a fact, we just convey its location.

 How many people are uncomfortable right now?